-With 20 social entrepreneurs and innovators we’ve spent the day talking about how to identify the target market, which forces influence my market and much more.
-Tomorrow, we’ll focus on the customer and on the third day we’ll discuss how to customize products and services to specific customer needs.
+With 20 social entrepreneurs and innovators, we’ve spent the day talking about how to identify the target market, which forces influence different markets, and much more.
+Tomorrow, we’ll focus on customers and on the third day, we’ll discuss how to customize products and services to specific customer needs.

 The first day is always a little exciting because you never know if the group will really “connect”.
 But the answer is, yes!
 Across borders, cultures, language barriers: we’re all people with a similar mindset.
 And that’s what counts!